nya3jp/cros-bazel/design.md

     BOARD=arm64-generic USE=debug bazel build @portage//sys-kernel/chromeos-kernel-upstream

-This might be undesirable since it could have a drastic effect on the dependency graph.
-Instead of using the global `USE` option, we will provide the user a [package.use](https://wiki.gentoo.org/wiki//etc/portage/package.use) file that they can use to override the individual `USE` flags for the packages they care about.
+If the user wanted to limit a USE flag override to a specific package, they could use the user provided  [package.use](https://wiki.gentoo.org/wiki//etc/portage/package.use) file.
+This file can be used to override the individual `USE` flags for the packages they care about.

 src/package.use.user:
 ```